 (You used to have a similar option for Portrait Mode photos, but these days iOS automatically keeps an unedited version; it's just a bit more difficult to find it on your iPhone.
 As we explain in our Portrait Mode tutorial, you have to tap Edit and then tap the yellow Portrait banner at the top.)

-Remove iBooks you aren't reading
+Remove iBooks you're not reading

 You can choose to Delete This Copy, rather than delete it from all your devices.